sparrowsl/simple-calendar/README.md

 # SLAD
-A non profit organization looking to support developers in Sierra Leone.
+A non profit organization looking to support developers in Sierra Leone, and help bring them together.